saumyapratik/Expense-Tracker-Java/README.md

-# 💸 Student Expense Tracker (Java)
+# Student Expense Tracker (Java)

-## 📌 Overview
+## Overview

-The **Student Expense Tracker** is a simple Java-based console application that helps users manage and track their daily expenses.
-It allows users to add, view, delete, and analyze expenses efficiently.
+This is a simple Java console-based project that I built to track daily expenses.
+It helps users add, view, and manage their spending in an easy way.

 ---

-## 🎯 Problem Statement
+## Problem Statement

-Many students struggle to keep track of their daily spending, which can lead to poor financial management.
-This project aims to provide a simple solution to monitor expenses and improve budgeting habits.
+As a student, I noticed that it’s easy to lose track of daily expenses.
+This project is designed to solve that problem by providing a basic system to record and monitor spending.

 ---

-## 🚀 Features
+## Features

-* ➕ Add Expense (amount, category, date)
+* Add expense (amount, category, date)
-* 📋 View All Expenses
+* View all expenses
-* 💰 Show Total Spending
+* Show total spending
-* 📊 Category-wise Expense Report
+* Category-wise expense report
-* ❌ Delete Expense
+* Delete expense

 ---

-## 🛠️ Technologies Used
+## Technologies Used

-* Java (Core Java, OOP concepts)
+* Java (Core concepts, OOP)
 * File Handling (BufferedReader, FileWriter)
 * Collections (ArrayList, HashMap)

 ---

-## 📂 Project Structure
+## Project Structure

 ```
 ExpenseTracker/